-When she turned 26, after working for three years, the couple finally managed to purchase a resale flat situated in Farrer Park with a remaining lease of 86 years.
+When she turned 26, after working for three years, the couple finally managed to purchase a resale flat in the central area of Singapore with a remaining lease of 86 years.

 Having been through the journey of working hard and saving up for a HDB flat, Jeraldine is well-aware of the challenges that millennials face today when it comes to finding the right home and financing it.
 She decided to share her tips and journey to help other young adults.